kolzchut/mediawiki-extensions-AccessibilityToolbar/README.md

 - `$wgAccessibilityToolbarPosition` = "top" / "bottom"
     Whether the toggle button and toolbar will be absolutely positioned at the top-left or bottom-left (or top-right, etc. for RTL languages).
+- `$wgAccessibilityToolbarIconColor` = '#fff'
+    Allows you to customize the color of the icon.
+The default is null, so the icon will be the defualt link color on your site.
+    Set this to any valid color hex code (either 3- or 6-digits), including the hash tag.

+    Instead of using this, you can also override the color using CSS, which allows the override to be per-skin:

+        #real-accessability-btn {
+            color: #ccc;
+        }

 ## Other sources of inspiration
 - [fluid project][fluid]'s display preferences